Shall and will

 Shall is, however, still widely used in bureaucratic documents, especially documents written by lawyers.
-Owing to heavy misuse, its meaning can be ambiguous and the United States government's Plain Language group advises writers not to use the word at all.
+Owing its use in varying legal contexts, its meaning can be ambiguous; the United States government's Plain Language group advises writers not to use the word at all.
 Other legal drafting experts, including Plain Language advocates, argue that while shall can be ambiguous in statutes (which most of the cited litigation on the word's interpretation involves), court rules, and consumer contracts, that reasoning does not apply to the language of business contracts.
-These experts recommend using shall but only to impose an obligation on a contractual party that is the subject of the sentence, i.e., to convey the meaning "hereby has a duty to."
+These experts recommend using shall but only to impose an obligation on a contractual party that is the subject of the sentence, i.e., to convey the meaning "hereby has a duty to".

 Etymology

 The verb shall derives from Old English sceal.
 Its cognates in other Germanic languages include Old Norse skal, German soll, and Dutch zal; these all represent *skol-, the o-grade of Indo-European *skel-.
 All of these verbs function as auxiliaries, representing either simple futurity, or necessity or obligation.

 The verb will derives from Old English willan, meaning to want or wish.
 Cognates include Old Norse vilja, German wollen (ich/er/sie will, meaning I/he/she want/s to), Dutch willen, Gothic wiljan.
 It also has relatives in non-Germanic languages, such as Latin velle ("wish for") and voluptas ("pleasure"), and Polish woleć ("prefer").
 All of these forms derive from the e-grade or o-grade of Indo-European *wel-, meaning to wish for or desire.
 Within English, the modal verb will is also related to the noun will and the regular lexical verb will (as in "She willed him on").